 Katherine Balch (b.
-1991) is a composer and pianist currently enrolled in the Tufts University/ New England Conservatory of Music dual degree program.
+1991) is a composer whose work explores visual processes as a means to musical narrative and drama.
+She is currently enrolled in the Tufts University/ New England Conservatory double-degree program.

 At NEC, Katherine studies composition with Stratis Minakakis, and previously studied with Kati Agócs.
 She is a winner of NEC’s Contemporary Ensemble and Honors Ensemble competitions, and directs NEC’s student composer concert series, Tuesday Night New Music.
 Her chamber opera, The Loveliest Afternoon of the Year, premiered last May with the support of an Entrepreneurial Musicianship grant from NEC, and was later recorded in Tufts’ Distler Hall with the support of a Granoff Special Project grant.
 Katherine teaches and tutors keyboard harmony, and is assistant to Stratis Minakakis.